Chapter 5: Student Engagement

 Provisions of the Student International Travel policy apply to students traveling abroad in University programs, including those of a co-curricular nature, or on University business.

-Students traveling domestically for other co-curricular engagement must comply with the policies and procedures set forth, below.
+Students traveling domestically for other co-curricular engagements must comply with the policies and procedures set forth, below.
 Travel proposals and plans are subject to review by the Dean of Students and/or the Dean’s designee.

 Generally, students traveling for co-curricular programs are required to complete Student Travel Forms [60-002-658 (9/11)], and the accompanying Release of Liability form, although there are some exceptions.